MCRP + M.ARCH

 Students wishing to enroll in the dual degree program must apply separately and be admitted independently to each program.
 It is strongly recommended that students apply to the dual degree program before beginning studies in either program, and at the very least no later than the end of their first year of study in the first program.
 For prospective students not yet enrolled in either program by completing an online application.
 The program graduate advisors will forward applications on file in response to a request from a student.
 These materials will be reviewed during the regular admissions schedule in place in the relevant program.

 Both degrees must be awarded simultaneously.
 That is, students enrolled in the dual degree program may not receive either degree until they have met the requirements of both degrees.
 More information is available from either the Architecture or City and Regional Planning office.

-The Dual Degree Program in Urban Design requires the Graduate Record Examination and requires a portfolio.
+The Dual Degree Program in Architecture requires the Graduate Record Examination and requires a portfolio.
 The application deadline is January 15 for admission the following fall semester.